spectrocloud/librarium/content/docs/07-projects.md

 ## Project Card

 Every **Project Card** displays the cluster's state.
 The cluster information is grouped by its health and error states.
 Cluster health is derived based on the cluster nodes' health.
-The health of each node is determined based on several conditions such as memory and CPU utilizaiton, disk pressure, and network availability.
+The health of each node is determined based on several conditions such as memory and CPU utilization, disk pressure, and network availability.

 # Create a Project